Coronavirus linked to pink eye: How to protect your eyes

 Viral conjunctivitis treatment: What you should know

-There is no treatment for viral pink eye, including conjunctivitis caused by the new coronavirus, but it typically goes away on its own in one to two weeks.
+There is no treatment for viral pink eye, but it typically goes away on its own in one to two weeks.

 If you’re diagnosed with viral conjunctivitis, your eye doctor may recommend these home remedies for pink eye to help ease your symptoms: